syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/events.md

 domainurl: ##DomainURL##
 ---

-# Events
+# Events in ##Platform_Name## Stepper control

-This section describes the stepper events that will be triggered when an appropriate actions are performed.
-The following events are available in the stepper control.
+This section describes the Stepper events that will be triggered when an appropriate actions are performed.
+The following events are available in the Stepper control.

 ## created

-The [created](https://ej2.syncfusion.com/javascript/documentation/api/stepper#created) event is triggered when the Stepper control is initially created.
+The Stepper control triggers the [created](https://ej2.syncfusion.com/javascript/documentation/api/stepper#created) event when the control rendering is completed.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}